digitalrebar/provision/doc/ux/portal/systemux.rst

 * Refresh - Refresh the content on the page
 * Filter - Allows the user to show a specific set of machines based on a variety of filters including IP Address, BootEnv, Key, Name, Stage, UUID, Workflow,etc
-* Delete - Delete a machine by slecting a machine listed
+* Delete - Delete a machine by selecting a machine listed
 * Bulk Actions - *** ADD ***
 * Force - *** ADD ***

 Plugins
 -------
-The Plugin page lists all currently avaialble plugins in the RackN Portal.
+The Plugin page lists all currently available plugins in the RackN Portal.
 For each plugin listed the following is included:

 * Lock - The plugin is available or disabled/locked for your use
 * Name - The name of the plugin